Rob097/MyPortfolio-Backend/Core/src/main/java/com/rob/core/README.md

 * [PreparedStatementBuilder](https://github.com/Rob097/MyPortfolio-Backend/blob/ace0edb8f321153c1cb10d05e3d6bd45dde6abb4/Core/src/main/java/com/rob/core/utils/db/PreparedStatementBuilder.java): Special Class to build dynamic query.
 It calls all the commands to open the connection, execute the query, close the connection.
 * [SqlDataSource](https://github.com/Rob097/MyPortfolio-Backend/blob/ace0edb8f321153c1cb10d05e3d6bd45dde6abb4/Core/src/main/java/com/rob/core/utils/db/SqlDataSource.java): Init the connectionPool and contains the singletone instnce of the custom SqlDataSource
 * [SqlConnection](https://github.com/Rob097/MyPortfolio-Backend/blob/ace0edb8f321153c1cb10d05e3d6bd45dde6abb4/Core/src/main/java/com/rob/core/utils/db/SqlConnection.java): Represents the custom class of the connection to the DB.

+## Services
+The service contains all the business logic of the project.
+They can call other services or repositories.

+## Repositories
+The repositories are used to link the BE to the DB.
+They just create the PSB and they initialize the connection, execute the queries, call the fetches and return the elements.

+## ManagerQuery
+The managerQueries are used to create the query thanks to the searchCriteria.